-1 RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sho ould not be delete ed Ensuring that the nominated supervisor, staff and volunteers at the service implement adequate health and hygiene practices, and safe practices for handling, preparing and storing food, to minimise risks to children being educated and cared for by the service (Regulation 77(1)(2)) R Contacting the local council in the service's area of operation to determine the service's food safety risk classification and requirements under the Food Act 1984 R V Complying with all requirements of the service's food safety risk classification under the Food Act 1984 , as outlined by local council, including implementing a food safety program and employing a food safety supervisor if required (refer to Background and Sources) R V V V Providing parents/guardians with a copy of this policy, and with up-to-date information on the safe provision of food for their children (refer to Sources) R V Ensuring that the nominated supervisor and all staff are provided with a copy of this policy and are kept up-to-date with current legislation, standards, policies, information and resources relating to food safety R Ensuring students, volunteers, and casual and relief staff at the service are informed of this policy.
-R V V Ensuring that staff undergo training in safe food handling, as required R √ √ V Monitoring staff compliance with food safety practices (refer to Sources) R √ Encouraging volunteers to complete training in safe food handling techniques as required (refer to Sources) R √ √ Ensuring that good hygiene practices are maintained at the service (refer to Sources and Hygiene Policy) R √ V V Being aware of safe food practices and good hygiene practices (refer to Source and Hygiene Policy), and undergoing training if required R V V V Displaying hygiene guidelines/posters and food safety guidelines/posters in the food areas of the service for the reference of staff and families involved in the preparation and R √ distribution of food to children (refer to Sources and Hygiene Policy) Ensuring that this policy is referred to when undertaking risk assessments for excursions and other service events R √ √ √ Ensuring measures are in place to prevent cross-contamination of any food given to children with diagnosed food allergies (refer to Anaphylaxis and Allergic Reactions Policy and Asthma Policy) R V V V Identifying potential hazards that may reasonably be expected to occur at each stage of the food-handling and preparation cycle and developing procedures to minimise these hazards.
-Stages of the cycle include ordering, delivery, storage, thawing, preparation, cooking, cooling, handling post-cooking, reheating and serving R V V V Ensuring that all facilities and equipment for food preparation and storage are clean, and in good repair and working order R √ √ √ Ensuring that children's lunchboxes are kept indoors, away from heat sources (including direct sunlight) and refrigerated if necessary R V V V Packing a cold item, such as a frozen water bottle, with perishable foods in a child's lunchbox, or using an insulated lunchbox or cooler 1 Providing a calibrated thermometer in good working order, suitable for monitoring the temperature of the fridge/freezer in food preparation areas.
-Glass thermometers containing mercury are not recommended in or near food preparation areas R V Contacting local council to determine requirements prior to selling food at a fête, food stall or other service event.
-Such requirements may include completing a Food Act notification form and/or a statement of trade form R V Monitoring pests and vermin from the premises R 1 Contacting the Communicable Disease Section, DH (refer to Definitions) if there is an outbreak of two or more cases of gastrointestinal illness in a 48-hour period (refer to Sources) R V Informing DET and parents/guardians if an outbreak of gastroenteritis or possible food poisoning occurs at the service R √ Informing families of the availability of cold storage facilities at the service to ensure parents/guardians make suitable food choices when supplying food for their own child, or for children to share V V 1 Ensuring staff, parents/guardians and others attending the service are aware of the acceptable and responsible practices for the consumption of hot drinks (refer to Attachment 1).
-R V V V √ Ensuring parents/guardians provide details of their child's specific nutritional requirements (including allergies) on the enrolment form, and discussing these prior to the child commencing at the service and whenever these requirements change V V 1 1 V
+Responsibilities Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students ------------------ -- --- -- ------------------- --------------------------------------

+R indicates legislation requirement, and should not be deleted Ensuring that the nominated supervisor, staff and volunteers at the service implement adequate health and hygiene practices, and safe practices for handling, preparing and storing food, to minimise risks to children being educated and cared for by the R service (Regulation 77(1)(2)) Contacting the local council in the service's area of operation to determine the service's food safety risk classification and requirements under the Food Act 1984 R V Complying with all requirements of the service's food safety risk classification under the Food Act 1984 , as outlined by local council, including implementing a food safety program and employing a food safety supervisor if required (refer to Background and Sources) R V V V Ensuring all staff that handle food (Food Handlers (refer to Definitions)), complete a food safety training course (refer to Sources) per the requirements under the Food Act 1984 if they are Class 1 service (refer to Background) R R R R Ensuring a record is kept of all the staff that have completed their Food Handling training course (refer to Sources) √ √ Appointing a food safety supervisor (refer to Definitions) as per the Food Act 1984 if they are Class 1 service (refer to Background) R V Ensuring staff members of Class 4 services (refer to Background) have the skills and knowledge needed to safely handle food in their work roles.
+R V √ √ Providing parents/guardians with a copy of this policy, and with up-to-date information on the safe provision of food for their children (refer to Sources) R V Ensuring that the nominated supervisor and all staff are provided with a copy of this policy and are kept up to date with current legislation, standards, policies, information and resources relating to food safety R Ensuring students, volunteers, and casual and relief staff at the service are informed of this policy.
+R √ √ Monitoring staff compliance with food safety practices (refer to Sources) R √ Encouraging volunteers to complete training in safe food handling techniques as required (refer to Sources) R √ √ Ensuring that good hygiene practices are maintained at the service (refer to Sources and Hygiene Policy) R √ √ √ Being aware of safe food practices and good hygiene practices (refer to Sources and Hygiene Policy), and undergoing training if required R V √ √ Displaying hygiene guidelines/posters and food safety guidelines/posters in the food areas of the service for the reference of staff and families involved in the preparation and R V

+R V

+R V

+, √ √

+R V V V

+R V V V

+R √ V √

+R V V V

+√

+R V

+R V

+R V

+R V

+R V

+V V V

+R V √ √ V

+V V V V V

+R R R R R R R $\begin{array}{c cccc} R & \checkmark & \\ \hline \end{array}$ $\begin{array}{c ccccccccccccccccccccccccccccccccccc$ R